When & why would you recommend IV Sedation?

 When patients are highly nervous and or have a severe gag reflex whereby they are unable to tolerate treatment then intravenous sedation is a carefree way to have dental treatment.
 All major surgery, extended reconstruction appointments and implant treatment is provided under I.V.
 Sedation.

 Our services section on this website has more information on I.V. sedation.
 Please contact our practive or talk to one of our Dentist’s if you would like to discuss the option of having this sedation.

 Do you refer to orthodontists etc?

 Yes we do.
-You will need to see one of our Dentist’s or Dental Therapist and they can write a letter of referal to an Orthodontist of your choice, or recommend one if you are unsure.
+You will need to see one of our Dentist’s or Oral Health Therapist and they can write a letter of referral to an Orthodontist of your choice, or recommend one if you are unsure.